 In summary, the settlement involves the Commonwealth paying a further $112 million in compensation in addition to the refunds it agreed to make after the commencement of the Robodebt Class Action.

-The Commonwealth has agreed to refund and ‘zero’ approximately 470,000 Robodebts worth around $720 million.
+The Commonwealth has agreed to refund and ‘zero’ approximately 470,000 Robodebts worth more than $751 million.

 The terms of the settlement ensure that every Group Member who had a debt raised and paid money back to Centrelink based on Centrelink’s use of averages derived from annual ATO income data will be refunded the money they paid or had taken from them for the Robodebt and be additionally compensated with a further settlement payment.